MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 > [!div class="checklist"]
 >
 > * *CO:02 -* Use [sampling](/azure/azure-monitor/app/sampling) to reduce data traffic, data, and storage costs, while preserving a statistically correct analysis of application data.
-> * *CO:04 -* [Set the Daily Cap](/azure/azure-monitor/app/pricing#set-the-daily-cap) to limit unplanned charges for your workspace.
+> * *CO:04 -* [Set the daily cap](/azure/azure-monitor/logs/daily-cap#set-the-daily-cap) to limit unplanned charges for your workspace.
 This can be used as a cost-control measure in Application Insights.
 > * *CO:05 -* Regularly review cost savings like regional pricing, available pricing tiers, etc. For more information, see [Cost Optimization for Log Analytics](azure-log-analytics.md#design-checklist-for-cost-optimization).
 > * *CO:06 -* The most significant charges for most Azure Monitor implementations are typically ingestion and retention of data in your Log Analytics workspaces.
 For more information, see [Azure Monitor Logs cost calculations and options](/azure/azure-monitor/logs/cost-logs).
 > * *CO:07 -* Optimize modules and AJAX calls.
 [Edit ApplicationInsights.config](/azure/azure-monitor/app/configuration-with-applicationinsights-config) to turn off collection modules that you don't need.